Battle of Saint-Mihiel: Allied tank support

 Renault FT (FT-17) Tanks in late September 1918.

 Although the AEF was new to the French theater of war, it trained hard for nearly a year in preparation for fighting against the German armies.
 In June 1917 Pershing ordered the creation of a tank force to support the AEF's infantry.
 As a result, by September 1918, Lieutenant Colonel George S. Patton Jr. had finished training two tank battalions – 144 French-built Renault FT light tanks organized as the 344th and 345th Battalions of the United States Tank Corps – at Langres, France for an upcoming offensive at the St. Mihiel salient.
 "Due to the serious resistance of the enemy, especially along the eastern edge of the FORET d’ARGONNE and in the vicinity of CHEPPY and VARENNES, and due also the lack of support of the Infantry, all the Tanks had contrary to plan entered the action before evening of the first day.
 The 344th Battalion left the positions of departure and advanced ahead of the Infantry at H-hour (5:30 a.m.)
 On the morning of the 26th, Colonel G. S. Patton, Jr., commanding the Brigade of Tanks, was wounded while getting Tanks forward and rallying disorganized Infantrymen to attack enemy resistance.
 Major Sereno E. Brett, commanding the 344th Battalion, was then placed in command of the Brigade."
 Patton was awarded the Distinguished Service Cross for his "extraordinary heroism" that day.

 In addition to the 144 AEF tanks, the attack was joined by 275 French tanks (216 FTs and 59 Schneider CA1 and Saint-Chamond tanks) of the French 1st Assault Artillery Brigade; a total of 419 tanks.

 Allied air support

-Eddie Rickenbacker at St. Mihiel a lieutenant.
+Lieutenant Eddie Rickenbacker at St. Mihiel.

 Chief of the United States Army Air Service Mason Patrick oversaw the organization of 28 air squadrons for the battle, with the French, British, and Italians contributing additional units to bring the total force numbers to 701 pursuit planes, 366 observation planes, 323 day bombers, and 91 night bombers.
 The 1,481 total aircraft made it the largest air operation of the war.

 The French Army engaged the newly created Division Aérienne (Air Division), under command of General Duval, with a strength of 717 planes (24 fight squadron / 432 SPAD VII, 15 Close Air Support squadron / 225 BREGUET XIV, 4 reconnaissance squadron / 60 CAUDRON R XI).
 Five French fighter groups and 3 US Army fighter / bomber groups were also engaged.